Schulhoff. Ibert. Debussy

-Jan Fišer — violin (principal violin PKF - Prague Philharmonia)
+Jan Fišer - 1st violin (concertmaster of PKF - Prague Philharmonia)

 Ondřej Martinovský - viola

-Cellist Lukáš Pospíšil studied at the Prague Conservatory, the Academy of Performing Arts in Prague, the Hochschule für Musik und darstellende Kunst in Vienna.
-During his studies he also attended a number of masterclasses (Heinrich Schiff, Martin Hornstein) and appeared at competitions (Beethoven's Hradec, the Janáček International Music Competition in Brno).
-From 1988 to 1991, he was a member and then later concertmaster of the Gustav Mahler Jugendorchester, and from 2004-2005 he was the solo cellist in the Kammerorchester Berlin.
-In addition, Lukáš Pospíšil is a recognized chamber musician (Zeiher Quartett), and he has appeared regularly as a soloist in the Czech Republic as well as abroad.
-He is an enthusiastic promoter of works by Czech composers and together with the Czech Philharmonic premiered the Concerto for Cello and Orchestra by Zdeněk Šesták.
-He has been the concertmaster of the PKF - Prague Philharmonia since 1994 with which he as the soloist recorded a CD conducted by Jiří Bělohlávek in 2000.
+Cellist Lukáš Pospíšil is a graduate of the Prague Conservatory, the Academy of Performing Arts in Prague and the Hochschule für Musik und darstellende Kunst in Vienna.
+During his studies, he participated in several masterclasses (Heinrich Schiff, Martin Hornstein) and performance competitions (Beethoven's Hradec, Leoš Janáček International Competition in Brno).
+In 1988-1991 he was a member of the band and later concertmaster of the Gustav Mahler Jugendorchester, and in the 2004-2005 season, he was the solo cellist in the Kammerorchester Berlin.
+In addition, Lukáš Pospíšil is a renowned chamber musician (Zeiher Quartett) and regularly performs as a soloist both in this country and abroad.
+As an enthusiastic promoter of works by Czech composers, he premiered the Concerto for Cello and Orchestra by Zdenek Šesták together with the Czech Philharmonic Orchestra.
+Since 1994 he has been concertmaster of the PKF - Prague Philharmonia, with whom he recorded a solo CD in 2000 under the direction of Jiří Bělohlávek.